What spatulas are best for your kitchen?

 Most of these scrapers are inexpensive and dishwasher-safe.
 They also come in a rainbow of colours.

 A spoon scraper is a unique scraping spatula that has quickly become a favourite among bakers as it can scrape, spoon and spread.
-Also called a spoonula, this spatula uses the same materials for the blade, however the shape of the blade is formed into a spoon while keeping its flexible properties.
+Also called a spoonula, this spatula uses the same materials for the blade as a scraper spatula, however the shape of the blade is formed into a spoon while keeping its flexible properties.

 Spatulas for Spreading